Updated on Oct 3, 2022 by Rahil Ahmed

 MBA graduates have vast opportunities in diverse sectors.
 When a graduate holds a specialization in Operations Management postgraduate degree their possibilities to get placed in top companies are high.
 Here is the list of top recruiting companies.

 |Information technology sector||Accenture, HPE, TCS, CTS, Wipro, etc|

 |Banking sector||ICICI, HDFC, SBI, PNB, Kotak Mahindra, etc|

 |Manufacturing industry||IBM, L & T, Apple, BCG, J.P Morgan Chase & Co, etc|

 |Product-based companies||Amazon, Flipkart, Myntra, eBay, Snapdeal, etc|

 Theoretical knowledge plus practical knowledge only will give a successful career.
-Learning to deal with their weakness and working on them and changing their inner personality will lead to a better career opportunity.
-A few skill sets a student needs to work on before they start their career as MBA Operations manager.
+Learning to deal with their weakness and working on them and changing their inner personality will lead to better career opportunities.
+A few skill sets a student needs to work on before they start their career as an MBA Operations manager.